Tunisian police detain lawmaker, Islamist party officials | Politics

 - Tunisia

-Tunisian authorities jailed an opposition lawmaker Friday and charged four members of the powerful Islamist movement Ennahdha in the wake of the president's decision to seize exceptional powers, according to Tunisian media reports.
+Tunisian authorities jailed an opposition lawmaker and briefly detained four members of the powerful Islamist movement Ennahdha in the wake of the president's decision to seize exceptional powers, according to Tunisian media reports.

-The Ennahdha members were detained and brought before investigating judges who handed them charges of with trying to incite violence outside the parliament building after President Kais Saied's announcement Sunday, according to the official TAP news agency.
+The Ennahdha members were brought before investigating magistrates and accused of trying to incite violence outside the parliament building after President Kais Saied's announcement Sunday, according to party official Riadh Chaidi.

+The four were questioned but later released for lack of proof of violence, Chaidi told The Associated Press.

 The next day, Ennahdha supporters skirmished with backers of the president outside parliament, but the crowd was eventually dispersed by police.

-Among those detained Friday were the bodyguard of Ennahdha leader and parliament speaker Rachid Ghannouchi, his protocol officer and a member of the party's advisory council, according to TAP.
-They were later reportedly released pending further investigation.
+Among those detained Friday were the bodyguard of Ennahdha leader and parliament speaker Rachid Ghannouchi, his protocol officer and a member of the party's advisory council.

-They are accused of inciting people from a working-class neighborhood close to parliament to bring sticks to carry out acts of violence during the rally.
+The four were accused of inciting people from a working-class neighbourhood close to parliament to bring sticks to carry out acts of violence during the rally, according to the official TAP news agency.

+“There was no link with violence,” said Chaidi, a member of the party's executive bureau.
+“Violence is not a choice of Ennahdha.”
+He sought to minimise the detentions, and played down concerns that they were a sign of a government crackdown singling out his party.

+US National Security Advisor Jake Sullivan spoke Saturday with Tunisia's president and conveyed President Joe Biden's strong support for the people of Tunisia and for Tunisian democracy, National Security Council spokesperson Emily Horne said in a White House press release.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)